48 hours left to save on tickets to TC Sessions: Space 2020 – TechCrunch

 You’ll have an outstanding selection of presentations, interviews, panel discussions, breakout sessions and interactive Q&As available at the click of your mouse.
 Expert speakers — spanning the public, private and defense sectors — will share a veritable galaxy of wisdom, experience and insight.

 What level of expertise are we talking here?
-Well, and this is just for starters, we have NASA Associate Administrator of Human Exploration & Operations Mission Directorate Kathryn Lueders, Rocket Lab CEO Peter Beck, U.S. Space Force Chief of Space Operations General Jay Raymond, Lockheed Martin VP and head of civil space programs Lisa Callahan.
+Well, and this is just for starters, we have NASA Associate Administrator of Human Exploration & Operations Mission Directorate Kathryn Lueders, Rocket Lab CEO Peter Beck, U.S. Space Force Chief of Space Operations General Jay Raymond, Lockheed Martin VP and Head of Civil Space Programs Lisa Callahan.

-Topics cover a broad swath of technologies including 3D-printed rockets, earth observation data, orbital operations, ground station networks, launch services, broadband communications, defense operations and manufacturing in space.
+Topics cover a broad swath of technologies, including 3D-printed rockets, earth observation data, orbital operations, ground station networks, launch services, broadband communications, defense operations and manufacturing in space.
 Explore the event agenda here.

-You’ll find up-and-coming early stage startups and sponsors showcasing their technology in our expo area.
-See the latest innovations, connect with potential customers, collaborators or investors.
+You’ll find up-and-coming early-stage startups and sponsors showcasing their technology in our expo area.
+See the latest innovations and connect with potential customers, collaborators or investors.
 And be sure to take advantage of CrunchMatch.
 Our free AI-based platform takes the pain out of networking and helps you find and connect with the people who align with your goals.
 It’s the perfect tool to bridge a virtual conference and connect with attendees around the globe.

 If you want to showcase your startup in the expo, buy a Startup Exhibitor Package.
-The price includes three passes, online exhibit space and lead generation capability.
+The price includes three passes, online exhibit space and lead-generation capability.
 Here’s a hot opportunity — each exhibiting startup gets five minutes to pitch live to Session attendees.
 Talk about focused exposure.

 Pro Pitch Tip: Have a team member hit record right before you step up to the virtual stage, and you’ll have a video of your TC Session pitch — study it for ways to improve or hey, it could be a straight-up marketing tool right out of the gate.